mikessh/migmap/README.md

   IgBlast wrapper
 ==================

-A wrapper for IgBlast immune repertoire analysis tool [http://www.ncbi.nlm.nih.gov/igblast/igblast.cgi] To be distributed as a bundle with .jar executable, pre-compiled platform-specific igblast distribution and immune gene segments library
+A wrapper for [IgBlast](http://www.ncbi.nlm.nih.gov/igblast/igblast.cgi) immune repertoire analysis tool

+The software is distributed as a bundle with .jar executable, pre-compiled platform-specific IgBlast distribution and immune gene segments library

 Motivation:

 - IgBlast doesn't extract sequence of CDR3 region directly, neither provide coordinates for CDR3 region in reads.
-It reports reference Cys residue of Variable segment and Variable segment end in CDR3, but not Phe/Trp residue of J segment that marks the end of CDR3.
+It reports reference Cys residue of Variable segment and Variable segment end in CDR3, but not Phe/Trp residue of J segment that marks the end of CDR3

 - IgBlast output is not straightforward to parse and summarize, which is important to count clonotype diversity of high-throughput sequencing sample

 Features: